 Thanks to a £5.25bn regeneration programme, the economic heartland of south London will soon become a thriving, must-visit destination not just within the UK, but in Europe.

-At the heart of these transformative plans will be a £1.5bn retail and leisure complex by Westfield/Hammerson, eight new hotels, more than 2m sq ft of Grade A office space and 8,000 new homes.
+At the heart of these transformative plans will be a £1.5bn retail and leisure complex by Unibail-Rodamco-Westfield and Hammerson, seven new hotels, 2.8m sq ft of Grade A office space and 10,500 new homes.

 Explore our website and find out just how much Croydon has to offer.

 Develop Croydon runs a series of events each year, aimed at raising awareness of the opportunities which exist in London’s biggest growth area.
-If you would like to join the delegation at these events or take part in an Investor Tour please contact us.
+Our next Investor Tour will be taking place on 14 May, 2019 and our annual Conference will take place on 19 November, if you would like to get involved please contact us.
 To view our events please click the button below.